radical-cybertools/radical.pilot/docs/source/faq.rst

 Even though this should already be set up by default on many HPC clusters, it is not always the case.
-The following instructions will help you to set up password-less SSH acces:
+The following instructions will help you to set up SSH between the cluster nodes correctly.

+Log-in to the **head-node** or **login-node** of the cluster and run the following commands:

 .. code-block:: bash

     cd ~/.ssh/
     ssh-keygen -t rsa

-For passphrase just hit return.
+**Do not enter a passphrase**.
 The result should look something like this:

 .. code-block:: bash